marcosalvalaggio/kiwigrad/README.md

 Kiwigrad library is a modified version of the [micrograd](https://github.com/karpathy/micrograd) package with additional features.
 The main features added to Kiwigrad are:

-* A method for saving and loading the weights of a trained model.
+* Methods for saving and loading the weights of a trained model.
 * Support for RNN1 feedforward neural networks.

 ### Example Implementation